PORTFOLIO - FISH ART

 Passing Rainbows2F.png

 A snapshot of two rainbow trout passing upstream.
 This time the side colouration is pinky colour.
-The fish are pewter, acrylic, gold leaf and a fine coat of resin to finish.
-The mount and sides are of copper with many coats of patina.

 Size: 35 x 35 cm